"Sociological Theory" Spring 2014, UTEP, and at American University Fall 2015

 Undergraduates enrolled in my “Migration” course constantly give me the highest evaluations possible.
 I have also successfully taught rigorous Sociological Theory courses to undergraduates.
 I challenge my students to read selections from the original texts and grapple with the meaning and the context in which it was written.
 Theoretical insights are best appreciated when they are related to real-world experiences that students are familiar with.
 Thus the final paper for my theory class asks students to use two theories to explain social phenomena around them.

 In agreement with the “funds of knowledge” theory, I show students that no matter their background, they bring knowledge and experiences to the classroom that their classmates and I can benefit from learning about.
 I survey students at the beginning of every class to learn more about their background, life experiences, and interests.
 In graduate seminars, I match the course goals with the students’ desire to find an area of research and to learn how to do sociology in the 21st century.
 In all courses, we scrutinize the methodologies used to generate theoretical statements, and discuss the limitations of various theories to inform empirical projects.

 This overall approach to teaching produces creative, critical, independent, and inquisitive students with a developed sociological imagination.
-I have had success writing and publishing papers with a wide range of students, including minorities, non-traditional, gifted, and underprivileged students.
+I have had success writing and publishing papers with a wide range of students, including minorities, non-traditional, trans, gifted, and underprivileged students.